 From ESL Instructional Resources by Young-Kyung Min, PhD

 Faculty should keep in mind that most ESL students, especially undergraduate students, are not familiar with US conventions for using sources in academic writing.
 In some cultures, students are not required to cite sources when they write papers.
 Many ESL students do not know that they commit “plagiarism” when they borrow someone else’s ideas or words without acknowledging the sources.
-They have never heard of the notion of “plagiarism” before they came to the US.
+They have never heard of the notion of “plagiarism” before coming to the US.
 So, when they are called in by their professors because they committed “plagiarism” in their papers, they may feel genuinely confused about what they have done wrong.

-Most ESL students have very limited experience with academic writing; the genres of English texts that most international students have written before they came to the US are limited to timed-essay tests such as the TOEFL, GRE, GMAT, etc. They have been trained to write for standardized English tests based on the grammar correction model of writing instruction that focuses on guiding students to identify grammatical errors.
+Most ESL students have very limited experience with academic writing; the genres of English texts that most international students have written before coming to the US are limited to timed-essay tests such as the TOEFL, GRE, GMAT, etc. They have been trained to write for standardized English tests based on the grammar correction model of writing instruction that focuses on guiding students to identify grammatical errors.
 Thus, many of them are not familiar with source use and synthesis skills.
 They do not know how to integrate sources into papers simply because they did not learn how to summarize, paraphrase, and quote sources to strengthen their arguments in their papers.
 Often times, they do not know when to paraphrase and when to quote and cannot tell the difference between a summary and a paraphrase.

+It is imperative that faculty think about how to integrate source use and synthesis skills training in their pedagogical practices.
 One practical strategy that can help ESL students enhance their source use and synthesis skills is to utilize peer review sessions in class.
 The peer review session that is discussed here is an instructor-led peer review, which is different from a typical peer review.
-First, in small groups, students will examine both rhetorical and grammatical aspects of academic writing.
+First, in small groups, students examine both rhetorical and grammatical aspects of academic writing.
 Then, faculty should ask students to focus on the source use and synthesis aspects of their writing and identify the strengths and weaknesses of the ways their sources are used in each other’s work.